adap/flower/baselines/fedbn/README.md

 **Model:** A six-layer CNN with 14,219,210 parameters following the structure described in appendix D.2.

-**Dataset:**  This baseline makes use of the pre-processed partitions created and opensource by the authors of the FedBN paper.
+**Dataset:**  This baseline makes use of the pre-processed partitions created and open source by the authors of the FedBN paper.
 You can read more about how those were created [here](https://github.com/med-air/FedBN).
 Follow the steps below in the `Environment Setup` section to download them.

 A more detailed explanation of the datasets is given in the following table.